Boss Wants Me To Train My Replacement – 20 Things To Do

 8. Be Flexible:

-If the person you’re training is struggling, try to find new ways to help them.
-And if they’re doing well, don’t be afraid to give them more responsibility.
+If the person you’re teaching is having trouble, find new ways to explain it.
+If they’re getting it, give them more to do!

 9. Stay Positive: